wistia/wistia-open-docs/_posts/customizing-your-video.md

 If your video does not have captions, you will instead be presented with the option to order a transcript or upload your own captions SRT file.

-## Public Preview

-See that lonely button at the bottom of your Customize Panel?

-Once your video is looking the way you want, the
-<span class="faux_button">Public Preview</span> button will
-allow you to see the video as your viewers will see it.

-Selecting the <span class="faux_button">Public Preview</span> mode will temporarily close the customization panel and you will see exactly what your viewers will experience on your Wistia page!

 ## Advanced Customize Features

 There are a few powerful customization features we've added to make consistency